rutlexd/ATB/v1.0/Readme.md

 ---
 ### Func part

-#### At first you need login or registry, after succeffuly enter you can take or put some goods
+#### At first you need login or registry, after succeffuly enter you can take or put some goods.

 </br>![Alt text](src/login.png "Login window") ![Alt text](src/shop.png "Shop window")